cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

   - adapt the default model profile to your project needs (see [Reference_of_model_profile_syntax.md](Reference_of_model_profile_syntax.md))
   - add a first dvpd file to your project (probably just a copy of t0020_simple_hub_sat.dvpd.json from the testset_and_examples\dvpd directory )
 - create a build shell
    - create an empty directory for the projects specific shell (the build shell directory for the project).
-This must be outside of the DVPD compiler project.
+This must be outside  the DVPD compiler project.
    - copy the file **dvpdc.ini** from the "config_template" directory of the build shell directory for the project
    - adapt all properties in the **dvpdc.ini** to point to the desired directories of your projects asset directory tree